By Julie C. Dao

 By L. L. McKinney

 Twins Trey and Tai are not like other high schoolers.
-Besides his crushing lack of popularity, Trey struggles to suppress his surging magical abilities that continually impede his dream of making first chair cello in orchestra.
-A budding photographer, Tai just wants to take beautiful pictures and find a girlfriend, maybe the new first chair and Trey’s rival, Ayesha.
-But disturbing images keep appearing in Tai’s camera lens, bringing up forgotten memories of her mother’s disappearance ten years earlier and reigniting the twins’ search for her.
-As the two discover more clues, Trey and Tai also uncover strange secrets about their magical family and about cunning villains who resurface and threaten their very survival.
+Trey struggles to suppress his surging magical abilities, which continually impede his dream of making first chair cello in orchestra.
+A budding photographer, Tai just wants to take pictures and maybe find someone to take them with.
+But disturbing images keep appearing in Tai’s camera lens, reigniting the twins’ search for their mother, who mysteriously disappeared ten years earlier.
+As the two discover more clues, Trey and Tai also uncover strange secrets about their magical ancestors and about a cunning villain who threatens their very survival.
 Together, Trey and Tai must work to unearth the past and preserve the future of their family.

 The Mirror: Splintered Magic is the fourth book in the innovative YA fairy-tale quartet following one family—and the curse that plagues it—over several generations.